 Her goal is for everyone to understand the discipline of dance, to embrace the fierceness of dance, and to behold the beauty of dance!

 “When words end and music has no more rhythm or rhyme that’s when my DANCE will pick up the time.”

 Genet Freeman, recently crowned Mrs. Black Raleigh USA 2019, was born and raised in a small town North Carolina.
 Dance has always been an escape for her, and her love for the art of dance grew when she join the dance line at her local high school.
 This continued passion for dance technique and performance created an opportunity for her to continue practicing and performing at North Carolina Agricultural and Technical State University.
 There she earned a Bachelor of Arts in Liberal Studies with a Concentration in Dance.
 While attending N.C.
 A&T, she danced with the lovely ladies of Golden Delight(2006) and the E.Gwynn Dancers of North Carolina A&T (2010-2013).

 While earning her degree, she had the opportunity to study abroad at the Edna Manley College of Performing Arts in Kingston, Jamaica.
-Ms. Genet is a former high School coach and former Shaw University Dance Coordinator, who has over 10 years of teacher instructing with a solid history of achievement in facilitating a learning performing arts environment by establishing lesson plans in line with curriculum objectives.
+Ms. Genet is a former high school coach and former Shaw University Dance Coordinator, who has over 10 years of a teacher instructing with a solid history of achievement in facilitating a learning performing arts environment by establishing lesson plans in line with curriculum objectives.

-Her overall love for dance and performing arts goes far beyond the stage, she believes in shaping the lives of her dancers through, discipline, dedication and sophistication.
+Her overall love for dance and performing arts goes far beyond the stage, she believes in shaping the lives of her dancers through, discipline, dedication, and sophistication.
 Her expertise is in productions that perform classical, modern, and acrobatic dances that express stories, rhythm, and sound with a performer's body.